Treasures in the Vault

 A new bibliography is now available of over 3000 titles that were a part of the original collection comprising the Alexandria Library under the Alexandria Library Company.
-Click for the list by author (*=represents multiple authors), for the list by title, and the list by date.
+You can view the list online by author (*=represents multiple authors) or by date.
 Patrons may request to see these titles.
-Please visit or contact Special Collections for more information.
+Please visit or contact Local History/Special Collections for more information.

 Special Services and About us

-The books, microfilm, manuscripts, photographs and other items in the Special Collections division constitute a research collection; none of the materials may be checked out of the library.
+The books, microfilm, manuscripts, photographs and other items in the Local History/Special Collections division constitute a research collection; none of the materials may be checked out of the library.

 A self-service, coin-operated copier and microfilm reader/printers are available.
 Studio-quality reproductions or digital scans of photographs are also available.